The Ultimate Guide to Internet Censorship

 Encrypt Your Data

 You don’t need to encrypt the data yourself, just use services that encrypt your transmissions.
-A VPN will encrypt the data on submission forms and on the sites you visit, private email services such as ProtonMail will encrypt all email messages and private messaging applications such as Whatsapp and Telegram Chat encrypt all messages.
-Encryption definitely works and is a key feature is preventing government censorship.
+A VPN will encrypt all of your online activity, while private email services such as ProtonMail will end-to-end encrypt all email messages, and private messaging applications such as Whatsapp and Telegram Chat end-to-end encrypt all messages.

 Use the Net Less

-Post less, detach from technology and leave behind nothing for the government to track.
-Buy local products in physical stores which will help the environment and which hamper large corporations who are actively tracking, monitoring and trading data.
-The recording and selling of customer of data online is a dirty business and all efforts should be made to stop supporting it via online spending habits.
+Posting less and detaching from technology leaves behind nothing for the government to track.
+Plus, moving away from online shopping and buying local products in physical stores which will help the environment and hamper large corporations who are actively tracking, monitoring, and trading data.

 Support Free Speech Organizations